FlyingCumbancha/Near-chunk-validator-node/README.md

-## 🚀 Deploy a NEAR Endorsments Validator Node (Mainnet)
+## 🚀 Deploy a NEAR Endorsements Validator Node (Mainnet)

 > ⚠️ **Important**: To participate as a validator, you must have a NEAR account with **at least 4 NEAR** available.
 You will also need access to that account in order to sign transactions and generate your validator key.
 If you're creating a new account, make sure it is funded and you know its full address (account ID) before starting.

-> This guide walks you through installing and running a NEAR endorsments validator node from scratch.
+> This guide walks you through installing and running a NEAR endorsements validator node from scratch.
 No advanced knowledge is required, just basic familiarity with Linux CLI.

 ---